microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 ## Array literals

-An [array](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) literal is a sequence of one or more expressions, separated by commas and enclosed in brackets `[` and `]`; for example, `[1,2,3]`.
+An [array](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) literal is a sequence of zero or more expressions, separated by commas and enclosed in brackets `[` and `]`; for example, `[1,2,3]`.
 All expressions must have a [common base type](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SubtypingAndVariance.md#subtyping-and-variance), which is the item type of the array.
+If an empty array is specified with `[]`, a type annotation may be needed for the compiler to determine the appropriate type of the expression.

-Arrays of arbitrary length, and in particular empty arrays, may be created using a new array expression.
+Arrays of arbitrary length may be created using a sized-array expression.
-Such an expression is of the form `new <ItemType>[expr]`, where `expr` can be any expression of type `Int` and `<ItemType>` is to be replaced by the type of the array items.
+Such an expression is of the form `[expr, size = s]`, where `s` can be any expression of type `Int` and `expr` is evaluated to a value that will be the items of the array repeated `s` times.
+For example, `[1.2, size = 3]` creates the same array as `[1.2, 1.2, 1.2]`.

-For instance, `new Int[10]` creates an array of integers containing ten items.
-The length of an array can be queried with the function `Length`.
-It is defined in the automatically opened namespace `Microsoft.Quantum.Core` and returns an `Int` value.

-All items in the created array are set to the [default value](#default-values) of the item type.
-Arrays containing qubits or callables must be properly initialized with non-default values before their elements may be safely used.
-Suitable initialization routines can be found in the `Microsoft.Quantum.Arrays` namespace.

 ## Tuple literals